amalsarmadmir/mars-rover-photo-gallery/README.md

 - Browse a gallery of Mars rover photos.
 - Responsive design with a modern UI.
+- Search Functionality on the basis of type of rover(Curiosity, Opportunity, Spirit), camera (FHAZ, RHAZ ,NAVCAM etc.) and sol(day)
 ## Technologies Used

 - **Python** - Backend programming language.